Specialist Disability Accommodation (SDA) is a house, apartment or other type of home that has been designed for people who need a lot of support.

 If you have really high support needs or your disability makes it hard to live in housing that most people live in, then SDA might be right for you.

 Watch this video and find out more

 You can find out more about SDA on the Housing Hub website, including: who can live in SDA, the different types of SDA, who pays for SDA, how to get SDA funding and how support works in SDA.

-UpSkill is a Summer Foundation program that offers professional development to support coordinators and NDIS allied health professionals.
-The Evidence for SDA Outcomes workshop will build your understanding of what is required for an SDA application.
+UpSkill is a Summer Foundation program that offers training and resources for NDIS professionals assisting people with complex support needs.
+The Applying for SDA: eligibility and evidence for positive outcomes workshop will build your understanding of the evidence required for an SDA application.